Interfacelab/ilab-docs/README.md

 }, 10000, 1);
 ```

-When this filter is run, you will add the absolute path to your documentation and the url for your documentation to the `$docsConfig` array.
+This filter should be added to your plugin's main/entry PHP file or your theme's `functions.php`.

 ###Directory Structure
 The basic directory structure for your `docs` folder should look like this: